renovatebot/helm-charts/charts/renovate/README.md

 | ssh_config.existingSecret | string | `""` |  |
 | ssh_config.id_rsa | string | `""` |  |
 | ssh_config.id_rsa_pub | string | `""` |  |

+## Docker in Docker configuration

+When `dind.enabled` is set to `true`, a Docker in Docker container will run as a sidecar to supply a Docker daemon to the RenovateBot container.
+This allows the configuration `binarySource` to be set to `docker`, which is the default configuration in the slim Docker images.

+The slim suffix will be added to the tag if not present.
+To disable this behaviour, set `dind.slim.enabled` to `false`.